30 Surnames with Roots in Akita Prefecture's Prestigious Families

 Nenoi

-the twelve powerful Yuri clans that existed throughout Yuri County, Dewa Province, during the Sengoku period .
-Their power was centered around Naone, Yuri County (present-day Naone, Chokai-cho, Yurihonjo City), and their ancestors were vassals of Kiso Yoshinaka, known as Nenii Yukichika.
-They belonged to the Yajima clan, but after their downfall, they served the Nikaho clan.
-From the Edo period onward, they changed their name to Endo and served the Ikoma clan (Yajima Domain).
+Also known as Neii. the Twelve Yuri clans,.
+Their power was centered around Naone in Yuri County (present-day Naone, Chokai-cho, Yurihonjo City), and their ancestor was a retainer of Kiso Yoshinaka, named Neii Yukichika.
+They belonged to the Yajima clan, but after the clan's downfall they joined the Nikaho clan, and from the Edo period onward they changed their name to Endo and served the Ikoma clan (Yajima Domain).

 A local lord of Senboku County, Dewa Province.
 Their base was Motohondou Castle (Misato Town, Senboku County).
 Currently, this surname is relatively common in Aomori and Iwate prefectures